openrocket/openrocket/docs/source/user_guide/basic_rocket_design.rst

 the shock cord component.
 After it has been added change the *Plus* value to **2**, *Packed length* to **5.2**, and *Packed diameter* to **1.2**.
 Again, we will add a comment to this component.
 Enter the following line to the *Comment*
 section: **The shock cord does not need to be attached to anything in particular, as it functions only as a mass component.**.
-Click the *Close* button to close the window, as the shock cord has now been completed.
+Click the :guilabel:`Close` button to close the window, as the shock cord has now been completed.

 .. figure:: /img/user_guide/basic_rocket_design/ShockCordComplete.png
    :width: 90%